-With over four decades of rich experience, Andrew Peller has developed a detailed knowledge of the alcoholic beverage industry in Canada.
-The company’s reputation and quality products differentiate it from contemporaries.
+With a 50-year history, Andrew Peller has developed a detailed knowledge of the alcoholic beverage industry in Canada.
+The company’s reputation and quality products differentiate it from its contemporaries.
 A wide network of company-owned retail stores in Ontario and award-winning estate wineries form a wide moat around the company’s business.

 Andrew Peller has consistently paid dividends every year since 1979.
-The company’s most recent dividend hike was an impressive 19%, representing the seventh year of a continuous dividend increase.
-Andrew Peller has a payout ratio of 41% with a dividend yield of 1.5% currently.
-The company has maintained a dividend growth of 6% CAGR over the last decade.
+The company last raised its dividend by an impressive 19% in 2019, marking the seventh year of a continuous dividend increase.
+Andrew Peller has a payout ratio of just 12% with a dividend yield of ~2% currently.
+The company has maintained a dividend growth of 9.5% CAGR in the last three years.
+Andrew Peller has a sound track record of stable growth and strong financial performance.
+Its earnings have compounded at more than 9% per year over the last five years.

 Andrew Peller operates in a highly competitive industry.
 The Canadian wine market offers a large market for low-priced imported wines from foreign countries.
-Both domestic and international wine industry is consolidating which has resulted in larger competitors for the company.
+Both the domestic and international wine industry is consolidating which has resulted in larger competitors for the company.
 The company competes with both national and international players.
-Quality and value, an industry-leading distribution network, and popular brands are Andrew Peller’s strong competitive advantages.
+A strong product portfolio, a reputation for delivering value, and a loyal customer base are Andrew Peller’s strong competitive advantages.

 Andrew Peller is in a good position to expand into new adjacent categories given its expertise and a large base of loyal customers.
 Its gross margin should benefit from an increased focus on higher-margin products and efforts to enhance efficiency and reduce costs.